A primer on mechanistic inference with differentiable process-based models in Julia

 ut = ℳ(u0, t, p).

-We call differentiable a model ℳ for which we can calculate its derivative with respect to p or u0.
-The derivative $\frac{\partial \mathcal{M}}{\partial \theta}$ expresses how much the model output changes with respect to a small change in θ.
+A model ℳ is differentiable if we can compute its partial derivatives with respect to parameters p or initial conditions u0.
+The derivative $\frac{\partial \mathcal{M}}{\partial \theta}$ quantifies the sensitivity of model outputs to infinitesimal perturbations in parameter θ.

 Recall your Calculus class!